wsalis/BotEuchre/README.md

 general-purpose baseline: neither deliberately conservative nor deliberately aggressive.
 The other trained personalities were branched from this lineage.

+50 Generations of training here constitutes about 5 Million hands of Euchre (about 100k hands per generation)

 ### Ironclad

 Ironclad is the conservative specialist.
 Its branch used positive call margins in